ionic-team/capacitor/site/docs-md/apis/filesystem/index.md

 # Filesystem

-The Filsystem API provides a NodeJS-like API for working with files on the device.
+The Filesystem API provides a NodeJS-like API for working with files on the device.

 <plugin-api index="true" name="filesystem"></plugin-api>